Beyond Foundations

 Dena’s Foundations of Weaving course or have the following skills:

-Ability to comfortably warp your shaft loom
+Ability to warp your shaft loom

 Basic understanding of plain weave and twill